Bort-Millipede/PS2Linux_BrainDump/Software Installation/README.md

 * Compile and install directly on PS2 Linux itself using included tools (such as gcc and g++).
 * Install prebuilt binaries from the defunct playstation2-linux.com community

-### Advantages/Disadvantages of cross-compiling software
+### Advantages/Disadvantages of Cross-Compiling Software

 * Advantage: Building software takes significantly less time
 * Disadvantage: Properly configuring software for cross-compiling can be complex, and in some cases is not even possible.

-### Advantages/Disadvantages of building/installing directly on PS2 Linux:
+### Advantages/Disadvantages of Building/Installing Directly on PS2 Linux:

 * Advantage: Configuring source code for building is simple and straightforward.
 * Disadvantage: Building large codebases (such as the Linux Kernel or Mozilla Firefox) takes a LONG time.